seamys/Sitecore.Data.LocalDataProvider/README.md

 ### What is it for?

-Storing data to the local file system when Sitecore is first launched.
+Storage data to the local file system when Sitecore first launch.
 The data will be stored */data/cache* folder. if you don't need, just delete it.

 ### Why you need it?